Monotreme Animals What is a Monotreme?

 Echidna looking up

-Monotremes dominated the Australian landmass until marsupials arrived 71—54 million years ago and swept them away.
-In the end, only two types of these animals survived because they took to the water.
-These were the echidna which now lives only on land, and the platypus which still lives in the water.
-Genetic analysis shows that these two species of monotremes only diverged about 25-20 million years ago when the present land-dwelling echidna evolved.
+Monotremes were the dominant species in Australia until marsupials arrived 71-54 million years ago and out-competed them.
+Ultimately, only two types of monotremes survived because they adapted to the water.
+These surviving species are the echidna, which now lives only on land, and the platypus, which still lives in the water.
+Genetic analysis indicates that these two species of monotremes diverged about 25-20 million years ago, coinciding with the evolution of the present land-dwelling echidna.

 25 Monotreme Facts